amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-with-graphql.md

 The entire code is uploaded to my GitHub repo [here](https://github.com/amrutprabhu/spring-boot-with-graphql).

-In my next article, we will look into using QueryDSL to provide GraphQL APIs in a Spring Boot application so make sure to follow me on [Twitter](https://twitter.com/amrutprabhu42) and also subscribe to my newsletter at [https://refactorfirst.com](https://refactorfirst.com/)
+I keep exploring and learning new things.
+If you want to know the latest trends and improve your software development skills, then subscribe to my newsletter below and also follow me on [Twitter](https://twitter.com/amrutprabhu42).

 Enjoy!!